 Amazon Multi-Channel Fulfilment (MCF), for example, can help you handle your holiday order fulfilment challenges by:

-• Allowing you to leverage Amazon’s fulfilment network to handle the surge in customer orders during peak season.
-MCF provides order fulfilment — with shipping speeds as fast as one day, a >99% on-time delivery rate, and deliveries made seven days a week — for orders from off-Amazon sales channels, including your brand website, other ecommerce marketplaces, and social media stores.
+- Allowing you to leverage Amazon’s fulfilment network to handle the surge in customer orders during peak season.
+MCF provides order fulfilment — with shipping speeds as fast as one day, a 98.8% average on-time delivery1, and deliveries made seven days a week — for orders from off-Amazon sales channels, including your brand website, other ecommerce marketplaces, and social media stores.

 With a 3PL like MCF, you can conquer the logistics challenges of the peak season and consistently deliver packages on time — while delivering smiles to the faces of holiday shoppers around the globe.

 The holiday shopping season is an important time for shoppers, who want orders delivered on time to family and friends.
-And, MCF provided a 99.1% on-time delivery rate for orders placed during the 2024 peak season*.
+And, MCF provided a 98.8% average on-time delivery for orders placed during the 2024 peak season1.

 By engaging the right 3PL provider, establishing alignment across your team, and creating an integrated peak season plan, you can meet customers’ expectations for fast, reliable order fulfilment and manage orders during the holiday shopping season and beyond.